mashas07/Infertility-Project/README.md

 - [Contact](#contact)

 ## Description
 In this project we used Random Forest model to predict female infertility based on patient clinical data.
-It provides an interactive command-line interface for making predictions, visualizing results, and comparing patient data against dataset averages.
+It provides both GUI and an interactive command-line interface for making predictions, visualizing results, and comparing patient data against dataset averages.
+GUI is created for users, while command-line interface provides detailed information about the model.

 The tool is intended as a decision-support aid, not a medical diagnosis.

 Built as a course project.